Blog

 Beginners:

-• Familiarize with Controls: Take time to understand the controls and settings of the RF signal detector before use.
+• Familiarize with Controls: Take time to understand the controls and settings of the RF signal detector auto before use.

 • Regular Calibration: Ensure that the device is regularly calibrated to maintain accuracy.